 Turnbull Cove.
 Turnbull Cove is a large, popular, and beautiful bay, with lots of room and good anchoring in 30 to 50 feet.
 Avoid the areas in front of recent slides.
-The bottom there probably is foul with debris.
-Chappell warns that an easterly gale can turn the entire bay into a lee shore, so be aware of such winds are forecast.
+The bottom is probably foul with debris.
+Chappell warns that an easterly gale can turn the entire bay into a lee shore, so be aware that such winds are forecast.

 The Ministry of Forests built a trail from Turnbull Cove over the mountain to Huaskin lake.
 A large float for swimming, a picnic table, a tent platform, and a fire pit area at the lake.
 It’s really nice.
 The trail goes straight up and straight back down, and it’s muddy in places.
 Steps and even a handrail are on the lakeside.
 They make a big difference.
 The lake is scenic and looks as if it goes forever.

 Approach: Currents of 2+ knots flow through the channel leading to the entry.
 The currents are not hazardous, but they can come as a surprise.
 The west side of the entry to Turnbull Cove is charted as clear, but lots of kelp is growing there.
 A mid-channel course is recommended.